 New Jersey is famous for many things.
-But tulips isn’t one of them.
+But tulips are not one of them.
 But the Holland Ridge Farms Tulip Festival is changing all that.
 Where a trip to the Netherlands to stroll through tulip fields crowded with other tulip fans may not be an option for some of us, a drive to the Garden State is a possibility.
-Here’s why you’ll want to head to central New Jersey for this beautiful and fun festival!
+But a New Jersey tulip festival?
+There’s no reason to be skeptical.
+It is simply beautiful!
+Here’s why you’ll want to head to central New Jersey for this beautiful and fun flower festival to embrace spring!

 A Brief History of Holland Ridge Farms

 Last spring was the inaugural Holland Ridge Farms tulip festival.
 But the fact that the family would start such a festival makes sense: tulips are in their blood.
 The farm is run by fourth-generation Dutch tulip growers.
 For that first tulip festival in the spring of 2018, they transformed an abandoned dairy farm into more than 50 acres of tulip fields!

 Holland Ridge Farms call themselves the largest tulip festival on the East Coast and it’s tough to argue with them.
 While tulip festivals are an annual event in the Netherlands, they seem to only just be gaining traction outside of the European country.

 The tulip fields at Holland Ridge Farms are simply beautiful.
 Rows of rather traditional-looking tulips of red, yellow, and white petals extend for what seems like forever.
 And mixed in between the rows are less common varieties.
 There are delicate pale pinks and yellows with soft petals, bright yellow-orange tulips bigger than your hand that resemble marigolds on steroids, and fringe-edged fire red tulips.
 Occasionally, you even catch a bee buzzing around the rows and you can only imagine his delight.
 The planning and curation of the rows by the farm are well done.